Small Elopement Ceremony Packages or Legalization of Marriage services can also be provided, depending upon your needs.

-A reasonable travel fee is added for ceremonies outside our wide service area.
-Please ask for pricing to your venue.
+A travel fee is added for ceremonies outside our normal service area, which primarily covers the time spent driving and increasing cost of travel to your venue location.
+Please ask for pricing to your specific venue.

 A $200 non-refundable deposit due at the time of booking to confirm your booking.
 We regret that until the ceremony is confirmed with a deposit, your date and time remains available to other couples.